-A company intends to carry on trade as a television station but has not yet secured a television licence.
-There is no certainty that the television licence will be secured as the company has to apply for it alongside a number of competitors.
-The company incurs preparatory expenditure on staff salaries and training costs.
+A company intended to carry on trade as a television station but had not yet secured a television licence.
+There was no certainty that the television licence would be secured because the company had to apply for it alongside a number of competitors.
+The company incurred preparatory expenditure on staff salaries and training costs.